Record profits, record fines: Corporate greed is putting Australians in crisis

 These cases are a canary in the coalmine, warning of an Australian version of what Financial Times columnist Martin Wolf calls the "crisis of democratic capitalism."
 When corporations exercise power – lawfully and not – to capture an outsized share of national prosperity, democracy itself is at risk.

 In a democracy, the people are the ultimate authority, and while businesses have responsibilities to owners and investors, the economy of which they are a part should serve the whole of society.
-The crisis emerges when this order is reversed, and business interests dominate.
+Crisis emerges when this order is reversed and business interests dominate.

 As Adam Smith, the so-called father of capitalism, warned: